gilbert-umuzi/Analysis-of-CPI-and-Interest-Rates-South-Africa-and-the-United-States/README.md

 * Matplotlib and Seaborn: For creating static, interactive, and informative visualizations.
 * Plotly: For interactive data visualization.

+## Key Findings:

+- **Correlation and Volatility**: The South African economy demonstrates a tighter correlation between CPI and Repo Rates, especially in earlier decades, with notable volatility.
+In contrast, the US shows a more complex relationship with periods of high interest rates not always matching high inflation rates.

+- **Policy Responses**: Monetary policy responses to inflationary pressures have varied, with South Africa generally maintaining higher interest rates compared to the US.
+The aggressive stance of the US Federal Reserve in the 1980s is a clear outlier, illustrating a determined effort to curb inflation.

+- **Global Trends**: Both economies reflect the global trend of decreasing interest rates post-2000, with recent data pointing to a divergence in policy response to the current economic environment.

+- **Decadal Shifts**: The evolution of each country's monetary policy is marked by shifts in economic strategies, with the 1980s being particularly distinct for the US due to steep interest rate hikes.
+In recent years, the US has experienced low to negative interest rates, while South Africa has shown higher rates, potentially indicating differing current economic conditions or policy approaches.

+- **Stabilization and Current Trends**: The analysis indicates periods of stabilization in both countries, with the most recent decade revealing lower rates in the US and a rise in South African rates.
+This may highlight differing approaches to post-2000 economic challenges and the current economic climate.

+## Methodology:

+This report employs time series analysis, boxplots, swarmplots, and scatter plots to illustrate the data.
+Each visualization method brings unique insights, from the general distribution of values to the specifics of policy responses over time.

 **Author:** Gilbert Pooley
 **Created:** 2023-12-12